menu icon

 Helpful tips

-• If you are unsure if the filling is salty enough, do a taste test by frying a small spoonful of filling.
-Taste and adjust the seasoning from there.
+• Taste testing filling - To ensure the filling is salty enough, you could fry up a small spoonful of the filling.
+Taste and adjust the seasonings from there.

-• Cover unused wrappers with a damp towel while wrapping lumpia to prevent them from drying out and turning brittle.
+• Cover unused wrapper - When wrapping lumpia, keep the unused wrappers covered with a damp kitchen towel to prevent them from drying out.

-• If you can't securely seal lumpia with just water, use a cornstarch slurry instead by combining 1 tablespoon cornstarch and 1 tablespoon water.
+• Sealing lumpia with slurry - If water alone does not create a secure seal, use a cornstarch slurry by combining 1 tablespoon of cornstarch with 1 tablespoon of water.

-Fridge - Place either cooked or uncooked vegan lumpia in a sealed container or Ziploc bag.
-You can refrigerate them for 2-3 days.
+Fridge – Place lumpia in a sealed container or Ziploc bag.
+Refrigerate them for 2-3 days.
+Reheat in the oven or air fryer at 200 °C/400°F for 5-8 minutes, or until hot.

 Nutrition